Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 Growth of Open Access Publishing

-The growth of OA publishing has been exponential, with a steady increase in the number of OA journals, hybrid journals, and OA repositories.
+The growth of OA publishing has been exponential, with steady increase in the number of OA journals, hybrid journals, and OA repositories.
 Here are some common factors that contributed to the growth of OA publishing:

-Furthermore, development of tools like Enago OA Journal Finder can play a pivotal role in guiding researchers through their OA publishing journey.
+Furthermore, tools like Enago OA Journal Finder can play a pivotal role in guiding researchers through their OA publishing journey.
 These platforms allow researchers to identify relevant OA journals, thereby contributing to the advancement of open science.

 1. BMGF Introduces 2025 Open Access Policy